SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 28 January, 2026
+### 📅 Thursday, 29 January, 2026
 ------
 ### Events
 ------
-Here are some notable events that historically occur or are celebrated on January 28 in the USA:
+Here are some events that have occurred in the USA on January 29th throughout history:

-- **1960**: "Alaska Day" commemorated as Alaska's admission to the Union (58th state).
+- **1843**: The first total number of prisoners in the U.S. as well as a record of postmarks in New York City denotes the founding of the nation’s prison system by policymakers.
-- **1986**: Challenger Space Shuttle disaster occurs; the Space Shuttle breaks apart 73 seconds into its flight.
+- **1861**: Kansas is admitted as the 34th state of the United States.
-- **1998**: ESPN producers and the Coalition of Black Trade Unionists are struck out to quick-strike on grassroots activism against the use of retirement and
+- **1963**: President John F. Kennedy signs an executive order prohibiting discrimination in employment by
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day. ✨😊🌈"
+"Believe in the magic of new beginnings! ✨🌈 Every day is an opportunity for growth and joy. 🌻💖"